Tony Perrett

 Anthony John Perrett is an Australian politician.
 He has been the Liberal National Party member for Gympie in the Queensland Legislative Assembly since 2015.

 Biography

 Tony Perrett is the son of former Borbidge Ministry Primary Industries Minister Trevor Perrett.

-He has previously served as the Deputy Mayor of the Gympie Region Council and as a Councillor on the Kilkivan Shire Council, and as former state president, federal secretary and vice-president of the Young Nationals.
+He has previously served as the Deputy Mayor and Division 6 Councillor of the Gympie Regional Council and as a Councillor on the Kilkivan Shire Council before 2008 as well as former state president, federal secretary and vice-president of the Young Nationals.